dreamhomes/resume/README.md

 # resume
-A repository to save my resume html files.
+A repository to save my resume files.